 I decorated the cake with some simple fresh lemon slices along the bottom, rosette dollops piped with a 1M piping tip, and some fresh lemon curd and zest.

 Simple and delicious.
 The best combination.
 Ryan, who’s not a fan of fruit desserts, was less-than-thrilled that most of this cake went to Crystal and her family.
 And tbh, I regret giving so much away too.
 Hah.
-I see another lemon cake in my near future.
+I see another lemon cake in the near future.

 I hope you love this cake as much as we do.
 Let me know if you try it!